Parlaying Compassion into a Career

 Pece was able to channel her compassion into a career.
 She is the No. 2 executive at the for-profit firm AutonomyWorks, which employs adults with autism who provide operational support for clients in marketing-related fields.

 Throughout primary and second school, Pece worked with students with disabilities, from learning sign language to serving as a peer helper and tutor.
-When she arrived at Elmhurst College, friends and family were surprised that she decided to study business.
+When she arrived at Elmhurst University, friends and family were surprised that she decided to study business.

 “I didn’t want to teach but rather make a difference for people with disabilities in the business world,” Pece said.